SIGNALS FROM

 Debate is hard when it starts with ideology rather than evidence.
 Claims about tax, immigration, crime or climate need a link to published data.
 We need to show uncertainty and context, while accepting that two things can be true at once.
 Data does not solve political manipulation, though, it does make lying harder.
 There is value in facts over fiction.

-It is modest progress; verified claims are the foundation for building a better future.
+It is modest progress; verified claims are the foundation for building futures for all.

 6. CLIMATE IS LOCAL.